ruoyanwangdr/Cataloging-and-Visualizing-Cradles-of-Planet-Formation/README.md

 * Click *Disks* and then there should be an *Import* and an *Export* button.
 * Click either and follow the instruction.

 Data table supports various documentation format (csv, txt, and others).
+All referred papers and sources are stored in the *diskdata* folder.

 Note: when importing files, make sure item *id* is not duplicated.
 This column can be edited manually.